NVSL/CSE141pp-Tool-Moneta/README.md

 After opening `Moneta.ipynb`, select the first cell and press `SHIFT + ENTER`, or click the `Run` button on the top menu bar.
-You should see input boxes appear like below:
+If the trace loaded successfully, you should see input boxes appear like below:
 ![Start Cell](../assets/StartCell.png?raw=true)

 **Inputs:**